luizbgomide/EclipsePhase2e-ptbr/src/12/15-special-attacks.md

 ## Called Shots

 Sometimes it’s not enough to just hit your target — you need to shoot out a window, knock the knife out of their hand, or hit that hole in their armor.
 You can declare a called shot before you initiate an attack, choosing one of the outcomes noted below.
 Called shots suffer a −10 modifier.
 If you succeed with a superior success, the results below apply instead of the superior success result.
 If you hit but do not score a superior success, you simply strike your target as normal.
-You cannot make called shots with area-effect attacks.
+You cannot make called shots with area-effect attacks (except for cone area-effect attacks at point-blank range).

 <!--sort-->